jacokok/smuggler/README.md

 ## Time of death

 This was a cool idea.
-In fact it was such a cool idea that it a;ready exists and I will be using gotenberg instead.
+In fact it was such a cool idea that it already exists and I will be using gotenberg instead.